SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/connectivity.html.md

 ---
-order: 75
+order: 31
-title: SIM agent
+title: Connectivity agent
 layout: redirect
 ---
-The SIM agent, which works from within the Cumulocity Device Management application, provides basic information on mobile devices and additional connectivity details.
+The Connectivity agent, which works from within the Cumulocity Device Management application, provides basic information on mobile devices and additional connectivity details.

-Cumulocity supports three different SIM information providers: Jasper, Comarch and Ericsson.
+Cumulocity supports three different SIM providers: Jasper, Comarch and Ericsson.
 As the providers differ from each other, not all features are available for each provider.

 The following features are supported by the providers: